nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 `source4\auth\system_session.c`
 `source4\auth\unix_token.c`

-## Code Injection Assurance Case - Code Review
+## Code Injection Assurance Case - Manual Code Review

 There were no bugs or vulnerabilities that related to code injection.